vinnu239/Microservice_udemy/README.md

 spring.cloud.gateway.discovery.locatior.enabled=true  --> this prop is reposnsible for ai-gateway to route to specific microservices based on the url spring.cloud.gateway.discovery.locatior.lower-case-service-id = true  --> Our MS reigistered with Eureka as lower case but we declared it in respective MS appli.prop as lower case so to match with that we need this prop.

+**How to inplement sleuth**

+add the req dependecy in pom.xml of MS and api-gateway Add the below prop in api-gateway application.prop for generating logs and service-id's for MS for each api spring.sleuth.reactor.instrumentation-type=decorate-on-each after we hit the api we will see the logs as below in the respective terminal [api-gateway,3bgtuy567hgfbjnfj,ty657bdghejnv] [application-name,traceid,spanid,zipkin-export]
+Where,
+Application-name = Name of the application
+Traceid = each request and response traceid is same when calling same service or one service to another service.
+Spanid = Span Id is printed along with Trace Id.
+Span Id is different every request and response calling one service to another service.
+Zipkin-export = By default it is false.
+If it is true, logs will be exported to the Zipkin server.

+Trace-id is same for the all MS for the individual api call.
+But span is different for different MS.

+**How to start Zipkin server after we inmpleneted sleuth** Once we downloaded the zipkin jar file go to that file postition and open cmd prompt and tun java -jar zipkinjarfile --> it will execute
+After downloading we have to include zipkin url in the microservices and api-gateway The sleuth will give the trace-id of individual api call which zipkin will notify it with graphical represnetation